We consider each parent or non-parent carer’s care of the child as part of our child support assessment. This is their percentage of care.

-Normally we can only backdate care changes if you tell us within 28 days.
+Generally, we’ll backdate an increase to your care in the assessment if you tell us within 28 days.

-If we change your child support payments, we may also change other family payments, such as your FTB Part A. We’ll let you know if this happens.
+If we change your child support payments, we may also change your FTB Part A or other family payments.
+We’ll let you know if this happens.

 If you don’t tell us in time you may: